Some of the suggestions below may require a little pre-planning (such as buying entry tickets or reserving a table for food).

 9.30pm: Ghost Bus Tour

-If you’re looking for a true comedy-horror theatre experience on wheels, why not try The Ghost Bus Tour.
-This 1960’s double-decker bus (which incidentally used to be used for funerals) is captained by a creepy conductor who’ll have you in fits of giggles with quirky horror stories, all while travelling through Edinburgh’s historic streets.
+For a true comedy-horror theatre experience on wheels, why not try The Ghost Bus Tour.
+Strap yourself into your seat in this 1960’s black double-decker bus (which incidentally used to be used for funerals) and you’ll soon find yourself in fits of giggles as the creepy conductor treats you to some quirky horror stories, all while travelling through Edinburgh’s historic streets.

 11pm: Stramash

-For live music and a welcoming atmosphere head to Stramash.
-Housed in a converted church, this massive bar has a huge stage with dance floor and a cosy bar and seating area downstairs.
+For soaring acoustics, head to Stramash – housed in a converted church, this massive bar has a huge stage with dance floor and a cosy bar and seating area downstairs.

-Open until 3am daily, it showcases some of the best up-and-coming bands from Scotland and beyond.
-Perfect for dancing the night away!
+Open until 3am daily, it showcases some of the best up and coming bands from Scotland and beyond.